Aitbytes/Kubernetes-At-Home/README.md

 This project contains Terraform configurations for provisioning virtual machines on a Proxmox server.
 It sets up three VMs with common configurations and specific network settings.

 ## Prerequisites
-- Terraform installed on your machine.
+- Terraform or OpenTofu installed on your machine.
 - Access to a Proxmox server.
 - Proxmox API token for authentication.